skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 of the room.
 Pillars line the north and south walls.
 The room is unnaturally cold.
 The air is stagnant.

-On the far western side of the hall is a raised Dias of pure white stone, which holds a single black coffin.
+On the far western side of the hall is a raised dias of pure white stone, which holds a single black coffin.
 It is chained shut with many (magical) chains and padlocks.
 It is on a tilted surface, leaning back at a forty-five degree angle.
 In the center of the lid is a single stone sphere, about the size of a grapefruit.
 It radiates both good and evil.
 It pulses with magical energy.
 This is clearly their goal.

-Several trays of gold coins are arranged around the Dias.
+Several trays of gold coins are arranged around the dias.
 A few gems are scattered in with them as well.
 Thordek dumps these items into his pack.